AyeshaIrshad1337/NLP/README.md

 </details>
  <details>
 <summary><h2> Word tokenization</h2></summary>

-YOu will find the repo by name of WordTokenization.ipynb
+You will find the repo by name of WordTokenization.ipynb
 Word Tokenization can be done by three different library textblob, Nltk, Spacy .. you will find the example code in the repo
 </details>
 <details>